jirafey/Computer-Science/README.md

-# Computer Science at the West Pomeranian University of Technology
+# Computer Science at West Pomeranian University of Technology